wp-plugins/search-engines-blocked-in-header/readme.txt

 Tags: privacy, search, engines, engines, blocked, header, admin Requires at least: 3.2
 Tested up to: 3.3
-Stable tag: 0.2.1
+Stable tag: 0.3

-Display the 'Search Engines Blocked' notification in the Header in the Admin area.
+Display the 'Search Engines Blocked' notification in the WordPress Toolbar.

 == Description ==
 In WordPress 3.2 the 'Search Engines Blocked' notification was moved to the Right Now box.
-This plugin displays the 'Search Engines Blocked' notification in the header.
+This plugin displays the 'Search Engines Blocked' notification in WordPress Toolbar.
 If you have any comments or questions, please leave a reply at http://www.nostromo.nl/wordpress-plugins/search-engines-blocked-in-header

 == Installation ==